Disha9248/Tableau_Projects/Amazon Dashboard/Readme.md

 ## Project Level: Beginner
-This project is a beginners level project.To get me familiar with the basics of Pandas and to gain knowledge on how to handle real-world data analysis problems.
+This project is a beginners level project.To get me familiar with the basics of Tableau and to gain knowledge on how to handle real-world data analysis problems.
 I have worked with a small dataset and had used tableau to solve different tasks that are commonly encountered in data analytics.

 ## Dataset